 Recognition and Rescue

-- Walk around an aquatic environment evaluate the ongoing activities and, where appropriate, model safe aquatic leisure choices.
+- Walk around an aquatic environment, evaluate the ongoing activities and, where appropriate, model safe behaviour choices.

 - Perform a logical underwater search of a specified area, to a maximum depth of 3 m.

 - Perform a non-contact rescue in an aquatic situation designed to emphasize a low-risk rescue, victim care, removal with bystander assistance, and follow-up—including contact with the Emergency Medical System (EMS).

 - Perform a rescue of a non-breathing victim located in deep water, 5 m from a point of safety.
 Simulate a situation, in an unsupervised environment, designed to emphasize victim care, removal with bystander assistance and follow-up—including contact with EMS.